twhite96/TWBlog/_posts/2020-10-12-real-artists-ship.md

 I tried to use media queries to get the hamburger menu to only show when the viewport reached `769px` >.
 Nothing I tried worked.

-I kept searching and, in a moment of defeat, because I spent a couple days trying to figure this out, I found a little library called [react-socks, a React library to render components only on specific viewports](https://github.com/flexdinesh/react-socks).
+I kept searching and, in a moment of defeat, because I spent a couple days trying to figure this out, I used a little library called [react-socks, a React library to render components only on specific viewports](https://github.com/flexdinesh/react-socks).
 I was able to easily set the breakpoints I needed with an import and some nesting in `App.jsx`:

 ```jsx
 <BreakpointProvider>